Agent Mission Control¶

 GitHub's centralized dashboard for assigning, steering, and tracking Copilot coding agent tasks across repositories.

-Announced October 2025, Mission Control consolidates task creation, monitoring, steering, and review into a single view.
-In practice, this moves the workflow from managing one agent at a time in an IDE terminal to dispatching multiple agents across repositories and reviewing their outputs from a single page.
+Announced October 2025, Mission Control brings task creation, monitoring, steering, and review into one view.
+It shifts your workflow from managing one agent at a time in an IDE terminal to dispatching many agents across repositories and reviewing their outputs on a single page.

-Tasks can be created from multiple entry points:
+You can create tasks from several entry points:

 - github.com/copilot — type

-/taskin the chat interface to create a task - Issues page — assign to Copilot directly from an issue
+/taskin the chat to create a task - Issues page — assign a task to Copilot from an issue

-- GitHub Mobile — dispatch and monitor on the go
+- GitHub Mobile — dispatch and monitor from your phone

-Mission Control lets you kick off multiple tasks in minutes across one repo or many rather than managing one agent at a time.
+Mission Control lets you start many tasks in minutes across one or many repositories rather than managing one agent at a time.

 graph LR